MicrosoftDocs/customer-insights/ci-docs/merge-entities.md

 ### Exclude fields

 Exclude a merged or separate field from the unified customer profile.
-If the field is used in other processes, for example in a segment, remove it from these processes before excluding it from the customer profile.
+If the field is used in other processes, such as a segment, remove it from these processes.
+Then, exclude it from the customer profile.

 1. Select a field and choose **Exclude**.